Welcome to ZeroPM

 To see the researchers involved in ZeroPM, please visit our work package specific pages:

-WP1 Project Management – lead Hans Peter Arp NGI
+WP1 Project Management – lead Hans Peter Arp (NGI)

 WP2 Alternatives Assessment – lead Ian Cousins (Stockholm University)